 Throughout history, heroic tales of self-sacrifice have always appealed to mankind.
-The notion of Jesus sacrificing himself to redeem us is a noble one, and undoubtedly is an aspect of Christianity that resonates deeply with its followers.
+The notion of Jesus sacrificing himself to redeem us is a noble one and undoubtedly is an aspect of Christianity that resonates deeply with its followers.
 Although it’s an emotional and perhaps beautiful notion, is it true, was Jesus really crucified?

-God is portrayed as a Being whose mercy is contingent on the shedding of blood: “In fact, the law requires that nearly everything be cleansed with blood, and without the shedding of blood there is no forgiveness.”
+God is portrayed as a Being whose mercy is contingent on the shedding of blood: “In fact, the law requires that nearly everything be cleansed with blood, and without the shedding of blood there is no forgiveness.
 [Hebrews 9:22]

 The Church teaches that this is why Jesus was sent to die on the cross, his sinless life represents the ultimate sacrifice to appease God’s wrath and wash away the sins of the whole of humanity, reconciling us with God.
 The foundation of the crucifixion stands on the doctrine that blood sacrifice alone expiates sin.
-However, when we look to the Old Testament we find that there are many instances where God forgives sin without the spilling of blood.
+However, when we look at the Old Testament we find that there are many instances where God forgives sin without the spilling of blood.

-The word of the Lord came to Jonah son of Amittai: ‘Go to the great city of Nineveh and preach against it because its wickedness has come up before me.’”
+The word of the Lord came to Jonah son of Amittai: ‘Go to the great city of Nineveh and preach against it because its wickedness has come up before me.’
 [Jonah 1:1-2]

-It turns out that this entire nation of over 120,000 were spared God’s punishment because they repented from their sins and fasted, without even offering a single sacrifice.
-This is one example of many which demonstrate that the notion that God can only forgive sin when blood is spil has no foundation in the Old Testament.
-By contrast, in Islam it is up to every human being to take responsibility for their own sins: “Whoever accepts guidance does so for his own good; whoever strays does so at his own peril.
-No soul will bear another’s burden…” [17:15]
+It turns out that this entire nation of over 120,000 was spared God’s punishment because they repented of their sins and fasted, without even offering a single sacrifice.
+This is one example of many which demonstrate that the notion that God can only forgive sin when blood is spilt has no foundation in the Old Testament.
+By contrast, in Islam it is up to every human being to take responsibility for their own sins:

+Whoever accepts guidance does so for his own good; whoever strays does so at his own peril.
+No soul will bear another’s burden… [17:15]

 In Islam, two of the names of God are Al-Wadud and Al-Raheem, “The Loving” and “The Most Merciful”.
 These attributes manifest themselves in God’s attitude toward our sins.
 The Qur’an tells us: